cruellord/cloud-champ_learngit/README.md

 to make a new branch and shift to it,-
 "git checkout -b [branch_name]

+go to previously used branch, "git checkout -"

 to delete a branch, "git branch -d "branch_name" to list all local and remote branch, "git branch -a"